 Plus & Sumlock Mechanical Calculators

-All of the mechanical calculators manufactured by Bell Punch were key-driven machines of the "Comptometer" type.
+All of the mechanical calculators manufactured by Bell Punch were key-driven machines of the 'Comptometer' type.

-Introduction to the "Comptometer" type calculator:
+Introduction to the 'Comptometer' type calculator:

 A Model J, British Sterling currency (£sd), Comptometer.
 Manufactured in the USA by the Felt & Tarrant Manufacturing Co, in the 1920s-1930s period.

-"Comptometer" eventually became to be used as a generic name for calculators of this type from other manufacturers, though strictly this is wrong.
+'Comptometer' eventually became to be used as a generic name for calculators of this type from other manufacturers, though strictly this is wrong.
 However, to complicate matters, in 1957 the Felt and Tarrant Manufacturing Company changed its name to Comptometer Corporation.
 Then in 1960 Comptometer Corporation sold its UK. operation, including the right to the Comptometer name in Britain, to Control Systems Ltd., the parent of Bell Punch, which merged it with its own company to form Sumlock-Comptometer.
 Comptometer Corporation then contracted with Control Systems to have all its machines made by Bell Punch in England and shipped back to the U.S.A.
 This resulted in all Comptometer production ceasing in Chicago in 1961, and in machines from Sumlock being marked with the Comptometer name.

-The Comptometer was the first succesfull key driven adding and calculating machine.
+The Comptometer was the first successful key driven adding and calculating machine.
 "Key driven" means that just pressing the keys adds the numbers entered to the total - no other action is required - so it is very quick for adding long lists of numbers.
 The basic function of the Comptometer is addition.
 There is a column of keys (in general 1-9) for each decade.
 When a key is pressed, that number is added to that decade, with carry to the next higher decade, if applicable.
-Pulling the handle forwards clears the total to zero.
+Operating the handle clears the total to zero.

-fingers, as necessary, at once.
+all fingers, as necessary, at once.
 In other words all the digits were entered in parallel, the mechanism being able to cope with this.

 In contrast a modern electronic calculator only has 10 digit keys so the digits of each number have to be entered one at a time, serially, which is slower.

-Although these machines were very successful and thousands were sold, only a few companies manufactured the "Comptometer" type of calculator.
+Although these machines were very successful and thousands were sold, only a few companies manufactured the 'Comptometer' type of calculator.
 The main manufacturers were Felt & Tarrant (later Victor Comptometer) and Burroughs in the U.S.A., and Bell Punch in Britain.